Determining the Right Scope-Resolved MRS

 self.state = state

-self.execution_context = ExecutionContext(vocabulary)
+self.execution_context = ExecutionContext()

 # response_function gets passed three arguments: